rgant/saas-api-boilerplate/README.md

 Install the same requirements as used on deploy: `pipenv install --dev`

-And then you might need to create the shims for pyenv that you installed: `pyenv rehash`
+And then you need to create the shims for pyenv that you installed: `pyenv rehash`

 For PostgreSQL:
 ```